 Swiss Life will continue to improve operational efficiency through keeping cost discipline, further process automation and digitalization initiatives.
-New metrics were introduced to measure efficiency improvements in the various business areas.
+New metrics were introduced to measure efficiency improvements by 2021 in the various business areas.
 In the insurance business, Swiss Life wants to improve the life efficiency ratio to below 40 basis points.
-In the IFA business, Swiss life wants to improve the distribution operating expense ratio to below 25 percent.
-And finally, Swiss Life aims to improve its cost/income ratio in third-party asset management business to around 75 percent.
+In the independent financial advisors business, Swiss life wants to improve the distribution operating expense ratio to below 25 percent.
+And finally, Swiss Life aims to improve its cost/income ratio in third-party asset management to around 75 percent.

-3) Capital, cash and dividend
+3) Capital, cash and payout

-Capital, cash and dividend remain paramount in the Swiss Life 2021 programme.
-Swiss Life newly disclosed an SST ambition range of 140 to 190 percent.
+Capital, cash and payout remain paramount in the Swiss Life 2021 programme.
+Swiss Life newly disclosed an SST ambition range of 140 to 190 percent for the thee-year period 2019-2021.
 Swiss Life will also strive to remit CHF 2 to 2.25 billion of cash to the holding company from 2019 to 2021.
-And Swiss Life will ensure attractive shareholders return by increasing the dividend pay-out ratio to 50 to 60 percent and by introducing a share buyback programme of CHF 1 billion to be completed by the end of 2019.
+And Swiss Life will ensure attractive shareholder returns by increasing the dividend payout ratio to 50 to 60 percent for the three-year period 2019-2021 and by introducing a share buyback programme of CHF 1 billion to be completed by the end of 2019.

 With its "Swiss Life 2021" programme, Swiss Life will address the industry trends and market opportunities.
-On the one hand, the economy will continue to be in an era of financial repression, with only slowly rising interest, while the impact of rapidly ageing populations on pensions is underestimated: People continue to live longer and state systems fall further behind, so people want to determine their own financial future.
+On the one hand, the economy will continue to be in an era of financial repression, with low interest rates, while the impact of rapidly ageing populations on pensions is underestimated: People continue to live longer and state systems fall further behind, so people want to determine their own financial future.
 Swiss Life is well positioned to navigate successfully through a continuously low interest environment, as well as to harness the potential of the growing pension market, given its focus on helping customers to lead a self-determined life.
 On the other hand, Swiss Life regards digitalisation as an opportunity to improve not only the business processes, but also the service to the customers.
 Swiss Life will develop its distribution model into a phygital one by combining digital tools with its customer centric personal, i.e. physical advice.
 With its phygital approach, Swiss Life will make the difference vis-à-vis pure digital offerings, continue to automate processes, use data analytics and machine learning to improve its customer access and relationships, and work with partners to drive innovation.